KhoaQuach/outbound-faxing/README.md

 How it works:
 * A client (web/mobile) would submit a outbound fax request.
-* A new record in the database would be created with the PENDING status.
+* A new record in the database would be added into fax file repository with NEW status.
-* A system cron job would launch a Python script every 30 seconds, which checks the database if there is/are new outbound fax in PENDING state.
+* A system cron job would launch a Python script every 30 seconds, which checks the database if there is/are new fax file(s) in repository with NEW state.
-* If there is/are new outbound fax requests, another Python script will attemp to convert the uploaded file to TIFF format; the uploaded file could be in pdf, gif, jpeg, png formats.
+* If so above script would attempt to convert the file to TIFF format; the uploaded file could be in pdf, gif, jpeg, png formats.
 Sorry no doc format yet, because I use the open source library so have not figured it out to convert doc to tiff yet.
+* If the file is converted successfully, it would insert into new table containing all the request with PENDING status.
-* Build the appropriate outbound fax header template and combine the header and documents files into one big TIFF file.
+* Another Python script would be launched my cron job every 30 seconds, check if there is/are PENDING status records. it would build the appropriate outbound fax header template and combine the header and documents files into one big TIFF file.
 * Another Python script would connect to Freeswitch using socket, initiates a new dial out session to request outbound fax phone number, and attempts to deliver the fax.